reflectivity/reflectivity.github.io/projects/file_formats/text-rep.md

 ### date and time format

-ISO8601

-format for date and time: yyyy-mm-ddThh:mm:ss
+ISO8601 format for date and time: yyyy-mm-ddThh:mm:ss.
+This is local time.
+Do not use UTC (hence no suffix Z).
+If the time zone shall be specified (e.g. for disambiguation of summer/winter time), then append the UTC time offset in the form "+09:30".

 ### units